-We would like to welcome Louise, our new Social Prescriber to Alton Surgery.
-Louise is working with the practice to offer support and guidance to our patients.
+We would like to welcome Laura, our new Social Prescriber to Alton Surgery.
+Laura is working with the practice to offer support and guidance to our patients.

-A Social Prescriber Is someone who will listen, support and explore 'what matters to you' and work with you to create a personal plan highlighting your needs.
-Louise can provide support, information and signpost within the local community by working closely with voluntary and community sector organisations.
+A Social Prescriber Is someone who will listen, support, and explore 'what matters to you' and work with you to create a personal plan highlighting your needs.
+Laura can provide support, information, and signpost within the local community by working closely with voluntary and community sector organisations.

 Our Social Prescriber can help you to find support that works for you